Effects of Alcohol and Drugs on the Male and Female Reproductive Systems

-Substance abuse can negatively impact the reproductive health of both sexes in a number of ways and may contribute to serious problems like sexually transmitted diseases (STDs), infertility, and cancer.
+Substance misuse can negatively impact the reproductive health of both sexes in several ways.
+It may contribute to serious health problems, such as sexually transmitted diseases (STDs), infertility, and cancer.

-Women who use drugs and alcohol while pregnant put their unborn children at risk of pregnancy-related complications and future problems that can impact their health and ability to function in the world.
+Women who use drugs and alcohol while pregnant put their unborn children at risk of pregnancy-related complications and future problems that can impact their health and ability to function in the world.1

-It is crucial for both men and women to understand the effects of drugs on their reproductive system in order to make more informed decisions about their health.
+It is crucial for both men and women to understand the effects of drugs on their reproductive systems in order to make more informed decisions about their health.

 Effects of Drugs on the Female Reproductive System

-- Changes in the menstrual cycle — Drug and alcohol use may alter a woman’s menstrual cycle and may result in lighter or heavier menstrual periods and increased cramping 2.
-Heroin and methadone use may also lead to amenorrhea (absence of a period) in some women.
+- Changes to the menstrual cycle—Drug and alcohol use may alter a woman’s menstrual cycle and may result in lighter or heavier menstrual periods and increased cramping.2 Heroin and methadone use may also lead to amenorrhea (absence of a period) in some women.

-- Sexually transmitted diseases (STDs) and other infections — Intravenous drug use puts women at risk of contracting infections and diseases transmitted through the blood, including HIV/AIDS, which may harm a woman’s fertility 2.
-Heavy alcohol use is also linked to higher rates of contracting STDs that may damage the reproductive system and/or hinder the ability to get pregnant 3.
-Women under the influence of drugs and alcohol may be more likely to put themselves in harmful situations that increase their risk of contracting STDs.
+- Sexually transmitted diseases (STDs) and other infections—Intravenous drug use puts women at risk of contracting infections and diseases transmitted through the blood, including HIV/AIDS, which may harm a woman’s fertility.2 Heavy alcohol use is also linked to higher rates of STDs that may damage the reproductive system and/or hinder a woman’s ability to get pregnant.3 Women under the influence of drugs and alcohol may be more likely to put themselves in harmful situations that increase their risk of contracting STDs.

-- Cancer — Women who abuse alcohol and other drugs may put themselves in risky situations where they are more likely to contract an STD, which, depending on the infection, may contribute to cancer.
+- Cancer—Women who abuse alcohol and other drugs may put themselves in risky situations where they are more likely to contract STDs, which, depending on the infection, may contribute to cancer.
 For example, the human papilloma virus (HPV) is linked to increased cervical cancer risk.

-- Fertility — Drugs and alcohol are also related to infertility in women.
-One study found that females who are heavy alcohol users are more likely to experience fertility problems compared to low and moderate alcohol users 5.
-Women who use tobacco products may also be at risk for fertility issues and delayed conception 2.
+- Fertility—Drugs and alcohol are linked to infertility in women.
+One study found that females who are heavy alcohol users are more likely to experience fertility problems compared to low and moderate alcohol users.4,5 Women who use tobacco products may also be at risk for fertility issues and delayed conception.2

 Effects of Drugs on the Male Reproductive System

-Men may experience one or more of the following reproductive problems as a result of drug and alcohol use:
+Men may experience 1 or more of the following reproductive problems as a result of drug and alcohol use:

-- STDs and other infections — Drug and alcohol abuse may put men at higher risk of contracting STDs.
+- STDs and other infections—Drug and alcohol abuse may put men at greater risk of contracting STDs.
 This may be due to lowered inhibitions associated with substance use.
-Alcohol can also suppress the immune system, making it easier to contract an STD 3.
-Men who use intravenous drugs and share needles put themselves at a higher risk of contracting HIV/AIDS, hepatitis, and other bloodborne diseases.
+Alcohol can also suppress the immune system, making it easier to contract an STD.3 Men who use intravenous drugs and share needles put themselves at greater risk of contracting HIV/AIDS, hepatitis, and other bloodborne diseases.
 HIV and antiretroviral treatment drugs may negatively affect a male’s fertility.

-- Fertility — Substance use can lead to fertility problems in men 8.
-Men who use marijuana and cocaine may experience changes in hormone levels that can affect sperm movement and lead to infertility.
+- Fertility—Substance use can lead to fertility problems in men.8 Men who use marijuana and cocaine may experience changes in hormone levels that can affect sperm movement and lead to infertility.
 Anabolic steroids also pose a danger to male fertility.
 Performance-enhancing drugs increase testosterone levels in the bloodstream, which leads the reproductive organs to produce lower amounts of the hormone.
 This can cause the testicles to shrink and produce less sperm.
 In some cases, infertility may be irreversible after a period of heavy steroid use.
-However, in most cases the body will return to normal within months after stopping the drugs.
+However, in most cases, the body will return to normal within months of stopping the drugs.
 Medications may also be prescribed to increase sperm production after quitting steroids.

-- Sexual dysfunction — Men who use drugs and alcohol may experience problems with sexual arousal 6.
-In small to moderate amounts, alcohol lowers inhibitions, which may appear to increase the desire for sexual activity and reduce apprehensions.
-However, alcohol is a central nervous system depressant, meaning that it slows the body and brain and may lead to erectile dysfunction, or inability to attain or maintain an erection, and problems with ejaculation 7.
-Similarly, men who use methamphetamine may initially experience sexual benefits, such as heightened arousal.
-However, over time the use of methamphetamine and cocaine can lead to erectile dysfunction and delayed orgasm.
+- Sexual dysfunction—Men who use drugs and alcohol may experience problems with sexual arousal.6 In small-to-moderate amounts, alcohol lowers inhibitions, which may increase desire for sexual activity and reduce inhibitions.
+However, alcohol is a central nervous system depressant, meaning that it slows the body and brain, and it may lead to erectile dysfunction, or inability to attain or maintain an erection, as well as problems with ejaculation.7 Similarly, men who use methamphetamine may initially experience sexual benefits, such as heightened arousal.
+However, over time, the use of methamphetamine and cocaine can lead to erectile dysfunction and delayed orgasm.